tmarrs/json-at-work-examples/appendix-a/README.md

 Crest is a small REST server that provides a RESTful wrapper for MongoDB.
 Please visit the [Crest Github Repository](https://github.com/cordazar/crest).
 The Global +npm+ install would be the simplest way to install +crest+, but this is broken.
 Instead, do a +git clone+ as follows:
 * `cd` to the directory where your other development projects reside.
-We'll call this directory `projects` - `cd projects`
+We'll call this directory `projects`: `cd projects`
 * Clone the repository: `git clone git://github.com/Cordazar/crest.git`
-* Navigate to the +crest+ directory: `cd crest`
+* Navigate to the `crest` directory: `cd crest`
-* Update the +config.json+ file to remove the `username` and `password`.
+* Update the `config.json` file to remove the `username` and `password`.
 Of course this isn't secure, but you can re-add these fields and set them to proper values later - just make sure that the settings match your MongoDB password.
 We just want to get started quickly.
-The +config.json+ should look like this:
+The `config.json` file should now look like this:
 ```
 {
   "db": {